dotswg/dots-architecture/draft-ietf-dots-architecture.md

 In order to prevent an attacker from modifying the STUN messages in transit, the STUN client and server MUST use the message-integrity mechanism discussed in Section 10 of [RFC5389] or use STUN over DTLS [RFC7350] or use STUN over TLS.
-If the STUN client is behind a NAT that performs Endpoint-Dependent Mapping, the internal service cannot provide the DOTS client with the reflexive transport address discovered using STUN.
-The behavior of a NAT between the STUN client and the STUN server could be discovered using the techniques discussed in [RFC5780].
+If the STUN client is behind a NAT that performs Endpoint-Dependent Mapping [RFC5128], the internal service cannot provide the DOTS client with the reflexive transport address discovered using STUN.
+The behavior of a NAT between the STUN client and the STUN server could be discovered using the experimental techniques discussed in [RFC5780], but note that there is currently no standardized way for a STUN client to reliably determine if it is behind a NAT that performs Endpoint-Dependent Mapping.

 ~~~~~